-An upper second-class honours degree (or international equivalent) in psychology, or a closely related discipline (eg neuroscience, clinical psychology).
+An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (eg neuroscience or clinical psychology).
 Some clinical experience is preferable, though not essential.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements.
 These will be considered on a case-by-case basis.

 Months of entry

-This diploma provides you with training in clinical neuropsychology and a substantial portion of the taught content is provided by clinicians working within the National Health Service.
-The training is identical to that provided to UK-registered clinicians who want to specialise in clinical neuropsychology, and meets the British Psychological Society requirements for the knowledge dimension of the Qualification in Clinical Neuropsychology (QiCN).
+Bristol is one of only two UK universities offering a nationally approved, professionally accredited training programme that provides specialist training in clinical neuropsychology.
+A substantial portion of the taught content is provided by clinicians working within the NHS.
+The taught element is identical to the accredited clinical programme provided to UK-registered clinicians wanting to specialise in clinical neuropsychology, and meets the British Psychological Society requirements for the knowledge dimension of the Qualification in Clinical Neuropsychology (QiCN).

 Fees and funding